brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 Please join the Apricate [Discord](https://discord.gg/d9ZCPcAXT6) to report bugs, suggest ideas, or provide other feedback.

+You can also contribute changes to the docs directly (or open an Issue) in the [documentation repo](https://github.com/brct-james/apricate-docs).

 After completing the beginner guide below you should have a bare minimum knowledge of how to play the game.
 I've included several "...
 Advanced" sections in this document with more in-depth information on each major system.

 Each advanced section has a list of specific feedback I'm looking for, but don't feel restricted to this if you notice something off-list.
 Thanks!